 - Chronic aches/pain

-Once you identified your stressors, it’s time to de-stress to unleash your natural health… here are a few ideas on how to resolve your structural stressors and navigate your way back to natural health and optimal wellbeing:
+Here are a few ideas on how to resolve your structural stressors and navigate your way back to natural health and optimal wellbeing.

 - Resolve bio-mechanical load